-I have to teach Offal – it’s on the syllabus, and I face these lessons with dismay.
+I have to teach offal and I face these lessons with dread.
 How can I persuade a class of teenage boys and girls that liver, kidney and hearts are delicious, nutritious foods that they must learn to cook for their exams?

 I don’t like offal any more than they do.

-When I started teaching at East London school some friends took me for a meal of tripe and onions in the Walthamstow pie and mash shop and I gagged at the white lumpy mess.
+When I started teaching in east London some fellow teachers took me for a meal of tripe and onions in the Walthamstow pie and mash shop and I gagged at the white lumpy mess.

 ‘What’s that miss?
 Looks like something I feed me ferrets.’